andreasvc/disco-dop/docs/fileformats.rst

     (sentence: is John rich ?)

 Note that the leaves are not in the same order as in the sentence.
-The leaves must be sorted by the indices to get the right order.
+The leaves must be sorted by the indices to restore the original sentence order.
-There is one parse tree line.
-Compared to Negra's export format, this format lacks morphology, lemmas and functional edges.
+There is one parse tree per line.
+Compared to Negra's export format, this format lacks separate fields for morphology, lemmas, and functional edges.
 On the other hand, it is close to the internal representation employed here, so it can be read efficiently.

 This format is supported when input is read incrementally from standard input with the ``treedraw`` and ``treetransforms`` commands.